tidy-finance/website/docs/31_beta.md

 # Beta estimation

-In this chapter, we introduce you to an important concept in financial economics: the exposure of an individual stock to changes in the market portfolio.
-According to the Capital Asset Pricing Model (CAPM) of @Sharpe1964, @Lintner1965, and @Mossin1966, cross-sectional variation in expected asset returns should be a function of the covariance between the excess return of the asset and the excess return on the market portfolio.\index{CAPM} The regression coefficient of market returns on excess returns is usually called the market beta.
+In this chapter, we introduce an important concept in financial economics: the exposure of an individual stock to changes in the market portfolio.
+According to the Capital Asset Pricing Model (CAPM) of @Sharpe1964, @Lintner1965, and @Mossin1966, cross-sectional variation in expected asset returns should be a function of the covariance between the excess return of the asset and the excess return on the market portfolio.\index{CAPM} The regression coefficient of excess market returns on excess stock returns is usually called the market beta.
 We show an estimation procedure for the market betas.\index{Beta} We do not go into details about the foundations of market beta but simply refer to any treatment of the [CAPM](https://en.wikipedia.org/wiki/Capital_asset_pricing_model) for further information.
 Instead, we provide details about all the functions that we use to compute the results.
 In particular, we leverage useful computational concepts: rolling-window estimation and parallelization.

 We use the following packages throughout this chapter: